chebwaplus/Losp/docs/using-losp.md

 };
 ```

-For more complex scenarios (for example, you want a base class type but the extrinsic is a subclass type, or vice versa), one can use `TryGet()` for all types or `TryGetNonNull()` for reference types. `LospValue` has several helper methods for retrieving specific underlying types.
+For more complex scenarios (for example, you want a base class type but the extrinsic is a subclass type, or vice versa), you can use `TryGet()` for all types or `TryGetNonNull()` for reference types. `LospValue` has several helper methods for retrieving specific underlying types.

 ```csharp
 public class Monster() : Creature();